Amogh-D/ucp-clickstream-documentation/events/track-events-ecommerce.md

 ---
-id: track-events-phase-1
+id: track-events-ecommerce
-title: Track Events - Phase 1 Integration
+title: Track Events - Ecommerce
-sidebar_label: Track Events Phase 1
+sidebar_label: Track Events - Ecommerce
 description: Comprehensive documentation for UCP Clickstream track events including ecommerce and mobile application events
 ---

-# Track Events - Phase 1 Integration
+# Track Events - Ecommerce

-This document provides comprehensive documentation for UCP Clickstream track events, including both ecommerce and mobile application events.
-These events are generic activity events - clickstream and orderstream and not dependent on medium.
+This document provides comprehensive documentation for UCP Clickstream track events of generic ecommerce activity tracking.
+The payloads for all events are followed by the context data variations in web & mobile along with a complete event payload call

 ## Ecommerce Events